jontad/KandidatArbete-STUNS/README.md

 Welcome,

-In this repository you will find files pertaining the program that are used by the smart metre This is an application for our envisioned product in which the user may see their current energy usage.
+In this repository you will find files pertaining to the program that are used by the smart meter.
+This is an application for our envisioned product in which the user may see their current energy usage.
 Important to note is that this is a prototype and therefore only basic functionality has been implemented.